signalfx/splunk-otel-go/docs/troubleshooting.md

 ### Missing some spans from a service

-If you see traces from your service in the Splunk Observability Platform missing spans you likely need to configure the `BatchSpanProcessor` batching configuration.
+If you see traces from your service in the Splunk Observability Platform missing spans, you likely need to configure the `BatchSpanProcessor`.
 First verify spans are being dropped by [enabling debug logging](#enable-debug-logging).
 This should produce a log message like the
 following: